rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 ## Interaction with `panic=abort`

+If a non-forced foreign unwind would enter a Rust frame via an `extern "C unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the unwind will be caught and the process aborted.

-When compiling with the `panic=abort` panic runtime, there are some types of unwinding that are not guaranteed cause the program to abort:
+There are some types of unwinding that are not guaranteed cause the program to abort with `panic=abort`, though:

 * Forced unwinding: Rust provides no mechanism to catch this type of unwinding.
-* Unwinding from another language into Rust if the entrypoint to that language is declared with `extern "C"` (contrary to the guidelines above)

-In the case of forced unwinding, this is safe with either the `"C"` ABI or the new `"C unwind"` ABI, as long as none of the unwound Rust frames contain destructors.
+  This is safe with either the `"C"` ABI or the new `"C unwind"` ABI, as long as none of the unwound Rust frames contain destructors.

-If a non-forced foreign unwind would enter a Rust frame via an `extern "C unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the unwind will be caught and the process aborted.
+* Unwinding from another language into Rust if the entrypoint to that language is declared with `extern "C"` (contrary to the guidelines above): this is always undefined behavior.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 This table shows the behavior of an unwinding operation reaching each type of ABI boundary (function declaration or definition).
-"UB" stands for undefined behavior.
+"UB" stands for undefined behavior. `"C"`-like ABIs are `"C"` itself but also related ABIs such as `"system"`.

 | panic runtime  | ABI          | `panic`-unwind                        | Forced unwind, no destructors | Forced unwind with destructors | Other foreign unwind |
 | -------------- | ------------ | ------------------------------------- | ----------------------------- | ------------------------------ | -------------------- |